close

 Language: any system of sounds, gestures, symbols, or other signs that facilitates communication.

-Microcosm / macrocosm: a macrocosm is a complex structure considered as an whole, a microcosm an element within it having a similar structure.
+Microcosm / macrocosm: a macrocosm is a complex structure that is considered to be a whole; a microcosm is an element with a similar structure that exists within a macrocosm.

 Metalanguage: a language or set of symbols that describes or defines another language.